Vladimir Lučić: Serbian national team

 Lučić won a gold medal with the Serbian university team at the 2011 Summer Universiade in Shenzhen.
 He made his debut with the senior Serbian national basketball team in the FIBA EuroBasket 2013 qualification.
 However, in a first game (against Iceland) he got injured and latter missed the rest of the qualification.

 Lučić also represented Serbia at the EuroBasket 2017 where they won the silver medal, after losing in the final game to Slovenia.
 Over 9 tournament games, he averaged 8.9 points, 5.6 rebounds and 1.1 assists per game.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 Lučić averaged 7.1 points and 3 rebounds over 8 games.

 Personal life

-His older brother Uroš Lučić is also a professional basketball player.
+His older brother Uroš Lučić is former a professional basketball player.